nightroman/Helps/README.md

 Helps is distributed as the NuGet package [Helps](https://www.nuget.org/packages/Helps).
 Download it by NuGet tools or [directly](http://nuget.org/api/v2/package/Helps).
 In the latter case save it as *".zip"* and unzip.
 Use the package subdirectory *"tools"*.
-Consider to add this directory to the path.
+Consider adding this directory to the path.

 **Step 2:**
-Choose the command, for example *My-Command* cmdlet from *MyModule*, and make the command available, that is import the module.
+Choose the command, for example *My-Command* cmdlet from *MyModule*, and make the command available, i.e. import the module.
 If *My-Command* is a script function then dot-source the script.

     Import-Module MyModule